johann-solo/oliveandmango.github.io/site/content/blog/2018-06-15-lemon-olive-oil-cake.md

 ### Directions

-1. Preheat the oven to 350°F (180°C) and line two large loaf pans with parchment paper.
+1. Preheat the oven to 350°F (180°C) and line two small loaf pans or 1 larger one with parchment paper.

 1. In a food processor, place the invert sugar (or corn syrup) and eggs and blend until the mixture is light and frothy.
 (Alternatively, you can use a stand mixer fitted with a paddle attachment.)
 Once the mixture starts to get fluffy, slowly stream in the sugar and continue to blend until almost white.